 Sorority/Fraternity Life (SFL) Advance

-Junior Greek Council serves as a transitional program to help Panhellenic and Interfraternity Council new members become familiar with the greater KU Greek community and to develop skills necessary to be effective leaders.
-The council focuses on the four pillars of Kansas Greek Life: scholarship, service, leadership, and brotherhood/sisterhood.
+Junior IFC and PHA serve as a transitional programs to help Panhellenic and Interfraternity Council new members become familiar with the greater KU SFL community and to develop skills necessary to be effective leaders.
+The council focuses on the four pillars of KU Sorority/Fraternity Life: scholarship, service, leadership, and brotherhood/sisterhood.
 Each chapter elects two to three new members to be delegates at the council's weekly meetings that include guest speakers, presentations, and interactive activities.

 Order of Omega

 Order of Omega is a national Greek honor society that recognizes the top 3% of Greek members across the nation in regard to academic excellence, community service and chapter and Greek community leadership.